 Potential risks which are faced when struggling with constipation include:

 - Fecal Impaction: Stool becomes hardened and packed in the colon and rectum too tightly, thereby making one unable to pass a bowel movement.

 - Rectal Prolapse: This condition occurs when part of or all of the rectum slides out of place and sticks out of the anus, turning it inside out.

 - Hemorrhoids: Enlarged and swollen veins on the outer area of the anus and in the lower rectum.

-What is Constipation?
+What Causes Constipation?

 - Lack of dietary fiber

-- Dehydration: Not drinking enough water or fluids
+- Not drinking enough fluid (dehydration)

 - Taking laxatives or using enemas too frequently